androidshashi/wake-word-detection/README.md

 # 🗣️ Offline Wake Word Detection (Custom Keyword)

 A lightweight, privacy-first **offline wake word detection system** built with [Picovoice Porcupine](https://github.com/Picovoice/porcupine).
-It continuously listens for a custom keyword like “Jarvis”, “Echo”, “Hey Computer”, etc., and triggers an event when detected.
+It continuously listens for a custom keyword like “Jarvis”, “Echo”, “Hey Computer”, or even your name like "Hey Radha"., and triggers an event when detected.

 > 🎯 Ideal for offline AI assistants, smart home triggers, or embedded devices.